OfficeDev/ews-java-api/readme.md

 ## Email Message Attachment Support

-Gets the attachment collection used to store data attached to this e-mail message.
+Gets the attachment collection used to store data attached to this email message.
 Use the collection returned by the Attachments property to add an attachment, such as a file or the contents of a Stream, to this `MailMessage`.

 Create an Attachment that contains or references the data to be attached, and then add the Attachment to the collection returned by Attachments.